 Criminal Risk Assessments in Colorado

-More and more courts are utilizing risk assessment tools to inform decision-making around bail and sentencing.
+More and more courts are utilizing risk assessment tools to inform decision-making about bail and sentencing.
 These risk assessment instruments incorporate a range of data based on questions answered regarding each defendant.

 “It’s difficult to tell how much this risk score is used in sentencing decisions,” says Tom Ward, a Denver criminal defense attorney.
 “I don’t hear judges talking about it at hearings.”